fruit-bat/pico-zxspectrum/README.md

 These files are provided for use with this emulator project.
 Users should ensure their use complies with Amstrad's terms.

+### Docs
+You should not assume that anything in the docs foloer is solely covered by the MIT License.

 ## Thanks to
 [CarlK](https://github.com/carlk3/) for the super [no OS FAT FS for Pico](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico)<br/>
 [Damien G](https://damieng.com/) for maintaining and publishing some wonderful [8-bit fonts](https://damieng.com/typography/zx-origins/)<br/>